 Bio-inspired Materials and Systems is a Partnerships for International Research and Education (PIRE) program funded by National Science Foundation.
-The Program is led by the University of Delaware and by collaborators at the University of California-San Diego, the University of Chicago, and Case Western Reserve University, and by the Adolphe Merkle Institute at the University of Fribourg in Switzerland.
+The Program is led by the University of Delaware and by collaborators at the University of California-San Diego, the University of Chicago, and Case Western Reserve University, the Adolphe Merkle Institute at the University of Fribourg in Switzerland, and the University of Strathclyde in Glasgow, Scotland.
 Other partners include Great Lakes Biomimicry and the Research and Evaluation Bureau at Kent State University.

 PIRE: Bio-Inspired Materials and Systems brings together a diverse group of complementary researchers (across disciplines and international borders) with the goal of developing functional, programmable, and responsive materials for deployment in soft robotic systems.

 The MISSION of the program is to develop new materials and structures leading to scientific advances and economic benefits through the collaboration of scientists and engineers with a breadth of skills and experience in a variety of disciplines.
 Working together they will develop new materials and processes that will lead to the development of innovative soft robotic systems.

 Furthermore, this PIRE will train globally-aware biomimicry scientists and engineers.
 The skills they acquire by working in culturally diverse situations will transcend and complement their technical skills in the emerging arena of materials systems inspired by those found in nature.